j0k3r/sfDoctrineSimpleForumPlugin/README.markdown

     $ php symfony plugin:publish-assets

-As for now, fixtures aren't filed right all database's field, run this task that update last reply, etc ..
+As for now, fixtures aren't filed right all database's field, run this task that update last reply, nb posts, etc ..

-    $ php symfony fixForum
+    $ php symfony forum:fix

 Start using the plugin by browsing to the frontend module's default page: